libuv/libuv/docs/src/design.rst

 Handles represent long-lived objects capable of performing certain operations while active.
 Some examples:

-- a prepare handle gets its callback called once every loop iteration when active
+- A prepare handle gets its callback called once every loop iteration when active.
-- a TCP server handle that gets its connection callback called every time there is a new connection
+- A TCP server handle that gets its connection callback called every time there is a new connection.

 Requests represent (typically) short-lived operations.
 These operations can be performed over a
 handle: write requests are used to write data on a handle; or standalone: getaddrinfo requests